 The purpose of the Research Ethics Committee (REC) in reviewing research, is to contribute to safeguarding the dignity, rights, safety, and well-being of all actual or potential participants in social, behavioural, economic and educational research conducted at Stellenbosch University.

-The Research Ethics Committee provides independent, competent, and timely reviews of the ethics risks related to research proposals, and can recommend measures aimed at avoiding or minimising these risks – acknowledging that the ethics dimensions of research can never be fully separated from the scientific dimensions of research (that include, amongst others, methodological, theoretical and institutional aspects).
+The Research Ethics Committee provides independent, competent, and timely reviews of the ethical risks related to research proposals, and can recommend measures aimed at avoiding or minimising these risks – acknowledging that the ethics dimensions of research can never be fully separated from the scientific dimensions of research (that include, among other things, methodological, theoretical and institutional aspects).

-The ethics application process starts within respective Departments via the Departmental Ethics Screening Committee (DESC).
+The ethics application process starts within the respective Departments via the Departmental Ethics Screening Committee (DESC).
 Applications are screened to determine their risk levels.
-Applications of minimal and low risk are screened by the DESC and are ratified by the REC.
+Minimal and low risk applications are screened by the DESC and are ratified by the REC.
 Only applications with medium to high ethics risks are referred to the REC for full review.